ibm-cloud-docs/containers/cs_istio.md

 ## Customizing the Istio installation
 {: #customize}

-In version 1.5 and later of the Istio add-on, you can customize a set of Istio configuration options by editing the `managed-istio-custom` configmap resource.
+You can customize a set of Istio configuration options by editing the `managed-istio-custom` configmap resource.
 These settings include extra control over monitoring, logging, and networking in your control plane and service mesh.
 {: shortdesc}

 1. Edit the `managed-istio-custom` configmap resource.